 Kudos are also a great way for the team to show their appreciation for each other and the team leader.
 That is an easy way to let someone know, “Hey, you did great!”
 Kudos give everyone a sense of appreciation, improve morale, and have a very positive impact on team culture.

 E – Encourage

-Efficiency as a team says it all… keeping everyone AND everything efficient keeps the team productive and profitable (which is good for you!!).
+Efficiency as a team says it all: keeping everyone and everything efficient keeps the team productive and profitable (which is good for you!).

 Let’s face it, most real estate agents are less than efficient.

-Ask: “What can we be doing better as a team?”
+To address this, ask, “What can we be doing better as a team?”
 Let the team members give suggestions.
-As individuals what can you be doing better?
-Go around the table and ask each team member, this also creates a sense of accountability within the team.
-This is the opportunity for your team to let you, as the team leader, know what’s going on and what needs to happen or be discussed.
+Go around the table and ask each team member, “As individuals, what can you be doing better?”
+This encourages accountability within the team.
+This is the opportunity for your team to let you, as the team leader, know what’s going on and what needs to happen.

 Ask the team what should be covered in the rest of the meeting.
 This gives you the opportunity to keep things efficient while simultaneously giving each team member a chance to be heard.

-Think “Positive Conflict”, and be unafraid to hear what you may not want to hear!
+Think “Positive Conflict”: be unafraid to hear what you may not want to hear!
 Positive confrontation is GREAT in this environment!

 T – Train